 Can GPT-3 Pass a Writer's Turing Test?

-The first writer's Turing test of a large language model — published within months of GPT-3's release, and cited within the year by Floridi and Chiriatti for the claim that "GPT-3 writes better than many people."
+Can GPT-3 Pass a Writer's Turing Test? is the most-cited article in the history of the Journal of Cultural Analytics.
+The first writer's Turing test of a large language model, published within months of GPT-3's release, and cited within the year by Floridi and Chiriatti for the claim that "GPT-3 writes better than many people."
 The paper now sits in the reference layer of the LLM literature, and both sides of the capability debate quote it.
 It appears in PNAS (Mei and colleagues' behavioral Turing test), Science Advances (Spitale and colleagues on GPT-3 disinformation), the most-cited paper on LLMs in education (Kasneci and colleagues), and NeurIPS, EMNLP and NAACL work on impersonation and narrative bias.
 In literary studies, N. Katherine Hayles engages it in Bacteria to AI (2025) and Martin Paul Eve cites it across two books.

 The Shapes of Stories: Sentiment Analysis for Narrative

+The Shapes of Stories is the most-cited Element in Cambridge's Digital Literary Studies series.
 The first methodology for sentiment analysis of narrative: an ensemble approach benchmarking more than three dozen models and showing how smoothing, model selection, and interpretation determine what an emotional arc reveals.
-The sciences now test its claims at scale: Knight and Rocklage's Science Advances study of narrative reversals and He, Breithaupt, Kübler and Hills's 25,728-retelling study in Scientific Reports both ground their designs in emotional-arc analysis.
-In NLP it is core infrastructure for leading computational-narrative groups, and the method has traveled to customer-journey research at Harvard Business School, game-feel design in IEEE Transactions on Games, and sustainability science.
+The sciences now test its claims at scale: Knight and Rocklage's Science Advances study of narrative reversals and He, Breithaupt, Kübler and Hills's study in Scientific Reports both ground their designs in emotional-arc analysis.
+The method has traveled to customer-journey research at Harvard Business School, game-feel design in IEEE Transactions on Games, and sustainability science.
+It has also traveled into non-Western traditions: in Humanities and Social Sciences Communications (Nature portfolio), Belhaouari and colleagues apply its emotional-arc approach to the Qur'anic Surah Yusuf, reading it against Western linear narrative.

 Can Sentiment Analysis Reveal Structure in a Plotless Novel? (and "middle reading")